joaquincabezas/clip_is_awesome/README.md

 ### Tools for serving

-- [clip-as-service](https://github.com/jina-ai/clip-as-service).
-[JINA AI](https://jina.ai/) scalable embedding, reasoning, ranking for images and sentences with CLIP.
+- [clip-as-service](https://github.com/jina-ai/clip-as-service).Scalable embedding, reasoning, ranking for images and sentences with CLIP, from [Jina AI](https://jina.ai/).
 - [CLIP retrieval](https://github.com/rom1504/clip-retrieval).
 Easily compute clip embeddings and build a clip retrieval system with them.
 100M text+image embeddings can be processed in 20h using a 3080.

 <!-- TOC --><a name="experiments"></a>